camunda/camunda-docs-manual/content/update/patch-level.md

 The change also affects the API that provides the data for the search component.
 This API is an internal API, which means it's **not** part of the public [REST API]({{< ref "/reference/rest" >}}), so the change should not affect any customers.

+## 7.20.8 to 7.20.9

+### Bootstrap NES and AngularJS NES by HeroDevs, Inc.

+These patches replace the following libraries with versions of Bootstrap NES and AngularJS NES by HeroDevs, Inc.:

+* *AngularJS* (technical names: `angular`, `angular-animate`, `angular-cookies`, `angular-loader`, `angular-mocks`, `angular-resource`, `angular-route`, `angular-sanitize`, `angular-touch`)
+*  *angular-ui-bootstrap*
+*  *angular-translate*
+*  *angular-moment*
+*  *Bootstrap*

+Where AngularJS, angular-ui-bootstrap, angular-translate, angular-moment, and Bootstrap were licensed entirely under the MIT license, Bootstrap NES and AngularJS NES by HeroDevs, Inc. licenses additional parts under the HeroDevs NES License.
+By downloading and using Camunda with Bootstrap NES and AngularJS NES by HeroDevs, Inc., you agree to the terms of the HeroDevs NES License.
+You can find the HeroDevs NES License terms in our [License Book]({{< ref "/introduction/third-party-libraries/camunda-bpm-platform-license-book.md" >}}).

+Please see our [third-party libraries documentation]({{< ref "/introduction/third-party-libraries/_index.md#web-applications-cockpit-tasklist-admin" >}}) for details.

 # Full Distribution

 This section is applicable if you installed the [Full Distribution]({{< ref "/introduction/downloading-camunda.md#full-distribution" >}}) with a **shared process engine**.
 In this case you need to update the libraries and applications installed inside the application server.